 - Creation of new Timesheet projects (through the Integrations tab)

 - Archiving Timesheets (by Completing the Project)

-Since any changes to Parallax are overridden by any changes to your Timesheets, you can't edit in Parallax once the Employee is created - so if you keep seeing changes disappear, it usually means your Timesheets are overwriting Parallax!
+Since any changes to Parallax are overridden by any changes to your Timesheets, you can't edit in Parallax once the Person is created - so if you keep seeing changes disappear, it usually means your Timesheets are overwriting Parallax!